rajkumarvenkatasamy/date-time-dimension/README.md

     http://localhost:8080/h2-console/
     ```
-4. Login as user "sa" and password as "password"
+4. Login as user `sa` and password as `password`
 5. Execute the sql commands
     ```sql
     select * from dim_date;
     select * from dim_time;
     ```
-6. To export the data as CSV file, execute the below command in the same sql command windows
+6. To export the data as `CSV file`, execute the below commands in the same sql command window

 ```sql
 call CSVWRITE ( '<Directory path>/dim_date.csv', 'SELECT * FROM dim_date' );